Grothendieck topologies with logarithmic modifications

 Finally, we consider the following commutative diagram:

 By Lemma \ref{Lemma for special type of morphisms of monoids}, $f_6$ is m-\'etale, hence, $f_3$ is also m-\'etale.
-As given $f_2$ is m-\'etale (resp. m-smooth), by Lemma \ref{Properties for m-etale and smooth morphisms}\eqref{item: useful composition property}, $f_1$ is formally m-\'etale (resp. m-smooth).
+Since $f_2$ is formally m-\'etale (resp. m-smooth), by Lemma \ref{Properties for m-etale and smooth morphisms}\eqref{item: useful composition property}, $f_1$ is formally m-\'etale (resp. m-smooth).
 However, $f_1$ is strict as $f_4$ is strict and $f_5$, being the base change of $f_7$, is also strict.
 By Lemma \ref{strict etale is m-etale}, this implies that $f_1$ is formally \'etale (resp. smooth) and since $f$ and $f_3$ are locally of finite presentation, it follows from \cite[02FV]{stacks-project} that $f_1$ is locally of finite presentation.
-This concludes the proof. \end{proof} \begin{corollary} Given morphisms of fs log schemes $f\colon X\rightarrow Y$ and $g\colon Y\rightarrow Z$ such that $g$ and $g\circ f$ are m-\'etale (resp. m-open), then $f$ must be m-\'etale (resp. m-open). \end{corollary} \begin{proof} For m-\'etale morphisms, this follows directly from Theorem \ref{main theorem A}, Lemma \ref{Properties for m-etale and smooth morphisms}\eqref{item: useful composition property} and \cite[02FV]{stacks-project}.
+This concludes the proof. \end{proof} \begin{corollary} Let $f\colon X\rightarrow Y$ and $g\colon Y\rightarrow Z$ be morphisms of fs log schemes.
+If $g$ and $g\circ f$ are m-\'etale (resp. m-open), then $f$ must be m-\'etale (resp. m-open). \end{corollary} \begin{proof} For m-\'etale morphisms, this follows directly from Theorem \ref{main theorem A}, Lemma \ref{Properties for m-etale and smooth morphisms}\eqref{item: useful composition property} and \cite[02FV]{stacks-project}.
 Now we will deal with the case of m-open morphisms.
-Given a point $x\in X$, let $x\in U\subset X$ be an open neighborhood so that $g\circ f|_U$ is a log \'etale monomorphism.
+For $x\in X$, choose an open neighborhood $U\subset X$ of $x$ so that $g\circ f|_U$ is a log \'etale monomorphism.
 Since $g$ is log \'etale, it follows that $f|_U$ is also a log \'etale monomorphism.
-This shows that $f$ is also m-open. \end{proof} Moreover, for étale, smooth, and flat morphisms in the category of schemes, the following property holds: For any sequence of morphisms
+This shows that $f$ is also m-open. \end{proof} Moreover, for étale, smooth, and flat morphisms in the category of schemes, the following descent property holds: For any sequence of morphisms

 if $g \circ f$ is étale (resp. smooth), $f$ is smooth and surjective, and $g$ is locally of finite presentation, then $g$ is necessarily étale (resp. smooth).
-It is natural to ask whether this useful property also holds for m-type morphisms.
-However, this is not true by the following example due to Chikara Nakayama: \begin{example}\cite[Example IV.4.3.4]{lecturesonlogarithmicalgebraicgeometry} Consider the following diagram:
+It is natural to ask whether the same property also holds for m-type morphisms.
+However, this fails, as shown by the following example due to Chikara Nakayama: \begin{example}\cite[Example IV.4.3.4]{lecturesonlogarithmicalgebraicgeometry} Consider the following diagram: